 I also understand that I am part of those achievements.
-I agree to attend an information session, pre-travel meetings, one team event during the year, and one local competition event.
+I agree to attend an information session.
 I also agree to provide a meal during build season.

 I understand that parents can be a vital part of the team and are a big help in getting many of the team activities accomplished.
 I will do my best to support my student and the team in this endeavor.